uli28/ng-dev/labs/L4-ui/readme.md

     json-server db.json
     ```

-- Add food.service.ts, implement Create, Read, Update and Delete against the json-server api and use it in your app.
+- Extend `food.service.ts` to implement Get, Create, Read, Update and Delete against the json-server api and use it in your app.
 Use the following [reference](/demos/05-ui/user-interface/src/app/skills/skills.service.ts)

-    ```bash
-    ng g s food/food
-    ```

 - If you want to generate and id for a new food item to be added, you could use this code fragment: